cyborg-ai-ch/CvT-tf/README.md

 #### Training

-To Start the training without changing Datasets, Learning Rate or the Learning Rate Schedule just start main.py:
+To start the training without changing Datasets, Learning Rate or the Learning Rate Schedule just run main.py:

 ```shell
 python main.py
 ```

-If you want to change these values open main.py with an Editor and change the parameters of the train function at the bottom of the file.
+If you want to change these values, open main.py with an editor and change the parameters of the train function at the bottom of the file.

 ```python
 model, figure = train(cifar_loader,